IN THIS POST:

 You can check out the latest gold rate in Pakistan here.

 Now the question is—which Nisab should you choose?
 While the silver Nisab is considered Afzal or more rewarding, both for the giver and the recipient, as more Zakat is given due to the lower threshold, there is a way to determine which Nisab to use.

 Generally, if you only have assets and savings in gold, that is the Nisab you should use.
 However, if you have savings and assets in silver or mixed assets, including cash, gold, silver, and other tradable commodities, it is ideal to use the silver Nisab.

-So, you’ve calculated the Nisab and found out that you’re eligible to pay Zakat for 2019.
+So, you’ve calculated the Nisab and found out that you’re eligible to pay Zakat for 2023.
 Well, while there are a number of Zakat calculators available online, most of them will not show you how they’ve actually calculated Zakat for a particular year.
-In contrast, we’ll take you through a step-by-step process to help you understand how to calculate your Zakat for one lunar year.
+In contrast, we’ll take you through a step-by-step process to help you understand how to calculate Zakat on gold and all your other assets for one lunar year.

 Assets to be Included

 The savings or assets that you must consider include: